QuestNetwork/quest-os-js/README.md

 - Easier Access
 - Offer "LocalStorage" As A Storage Container On The Web To Stay Signed In

+**0.9.4**
+Faux requests.
+Send request in channel, wait for response, deliver response as if it was an http request.

 ## Support Us
 This project is a lot of work and unfortunately we need to eat food (ツ)